HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 • 10% – Accent color (calls-to-action, highlight information)

 This balance creates visual harmony while ensuring important elements stand out.
-Brands utilizing this principle report higher engagement rates and longer time-on-site metrics.
+Brands that follow it report higher engagement rates and longer time-on-site metrics.

-Quick Tip: Don’t just consider individual colors—think about color relationships.
-The relationship between your background color and your CTA button color can impact conversion rates by up to 32%, according to dashboard UI/UX design research highlighted by research on UI/UX design psychology.
+Quick Tip: Don’t just think about individual colors, think about how they relate.
+The relationship between your background color and your CTA button color can affect conversion rates by up to 32%, according to dashboard UI/UX design research.

-Our brains process color before we consciously register what we’re seeing.
+Our brains register color before we consciously notice what we’re looking at.
 According to research published in Forbes, color perception happens in three stages:

 1. Initial Perception (0-90 milliseconds): Colors trigger emotional responses